AI-Robot-Book/chapter5/yolov5_ros2/README.md

 Copyright (c) 2022, TAN Jeffrey Too Chuan
 All rights reserved.
-This source code is licensed under the Apache License 2.0 found in the LICENSE file in the root directory of this project.
+This project is licensed under the Apache License 2.0 found in the LICENSE file in the root directory of this project.

 ## 参考文献